1dollarsteak/1dollarsteak.github.io/_posts/2020-06-04-vLab-Step-2-DNS.md

 - flexibility
 - accessibility

-What does this mean in specific.
+So what does this mean in specific.
 I need meta information for IP addresses, because it's a neat feature to have some information at hand when you are just pinging or searching servers.
 Though there is not much place for meta information inside an address.
 I dont want to bloat this up.
 I tought it'd be